kernelshard/otelkit/API_REFERENCE.md

     application).
 For production use or when you need custom configuration, use NewProvider with NewProviderConfig.

+    Note: This is the function most users will start with.
+It's designed to "just work" for local development and testing scenarios.

     Example:

         provider, err := tracer.NewDefaultProvider(ctx, "my-service", "v1.0.0")